 If you normally have asthma symptoms during exercise, remember to:

-- Take your reliever medication up to 15 minutes before warming up (this will help keep your airways open).
+- If written on your Asthma Action Plan, take your reliever medication up to 15 minutes before warming up (this can help keep your airways open).

 - Warm up as usual.